Masiej Siadnioŭ: Gulag and escape

 After 5 years in the Gulag, Siadnioŭ was brought to Minsk for retrial, however the invasion of Belarus by the Nazis allowed him to escape and he returned to farming in his native village.

 Life in exile

-Fearing re-arrest, he fled the advancing Soviet troops in 1943 and ultimately settled in the United States where he would spend the rest of his life.
+Fearing re-arrest, he fled the advancing Soviet troops in 1943 and ultimately settled in the United States where he would spend the rest of his life, having taught Russian at Indiana University (1960–1967).

 From 1967 to 1983, Siadnioŭ worked for Radio Liberty, heading its Belarusian edition.

 Exoneration and death

 Siadnioŭ was exonerated from all charges by the Supreme Court of Belarus in 1992.

 He died in the United States on 5 February 2001 and was buried in the Belarusian cemetery of South River, New Jersey.